Like this post? Help us by sharing it!

 • Take the train three stops from Hiroshima Station on the Kabe Line to Mitaki and walk along toward the rail crossing.

 • Turn right and head up the hill bearing right at a temple

 • Shortly afterwards, bear left following the divided road for another 150 metres

 • Alternatively, there is a bus service (#22) from Hatchobori (in front of Fukuya Department Store) or Kamiyacho (opposite Sogo Department Store in front of Edion Electronics) which takes about 40 minutes and runs every hour or so.

 After spending time in the temple follow the meandering path, flanked by quiet gardens dotted with statues, behind the temple and up to the hiking track.
 Trail past remarkable vistas and bamboo groves for 45 minutes to the top of Mount Mitaki.
 The reward is worth the journey with views that stretch across the city and beyond the Seto Inland Sea and its islands.

 If you can imagine yourself peering over the top of Mount Mitaki, tucking into an okonomiyaki and learning about the history of Hiroshima, have a look at our Best of Japan self-guided adventure.
-You’ll also get to take a dip in Hakone’s hot spring baths, gasp at the neon lights of Tokyo and stay in an authentic minshuku inn in Takayama.
-To find out more, call our team on 0117 370 9751 or email: [email protected].
+To find out more, get in touch with our team.